Financial Tips and Tricks

 -

-Consider using a cheaper/slower internet service plan.
+Consider using a cheaper/slower internet service

 - 25Mbps down and 5Mbps up is enough to video chat and stream at 1080p, most people won't notice a significant difference in internet at these speeds vs higher speeds.